Club America signs Mexico international Guillermo Ochoa from Standard Liege | Goal.com

 Bringing Ochoa back to the club is a major coup for an America side that won the league in the Apertura but has recently suffered a number of blows.
 In addition to goalkeeper Agustin Marchesin leaving the club, whose No. 1 job Ochoa will fill, Las Aguilas also sold midfielder Mateus Uribe to Porto, promising defender Edson Alvarez to Ajax and veteran forward Oribe Peralta to Chivas this summer.
 Up-and-coming winger Diego Lainez was moved on to Real Betis in the winter.

-That leaves few familiar faces for casual America fans to latch onto, but Ochoa is one of the most recognizable faces not only to America fans but to supporters of Mexican soccer as a whole.
+That leaves few familiar faces for casual America fans to latch onto, even after signing former Mexico star Giovani dos Santos in the summer, but Ochoa is one of the most recognizable faces not only to America fans but to supporters of Mexican soccer as a whole.

 El portero 🇲🇽 @yosoy8a llega al Nido.— Club América (@ClubAmerica) August 7, 2019